eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience with distributed architectures
 	- Passionate about driving a performance engineering culture
 + skill set:
 	- Looker is seeking a Senior Software Engineer to join our Data Model team (database semantics, programming languages, and integrated development environment (IDE)).
-This team’s core responsibilities include Looker’s SQL normalization and code generation engine (the heart and lungs of our application), the LookML language itself, Looker’s in-browser IDE for composing and versioning LookML, and the data pipeline within the Looker application.
+This team's core responsibilities include Looker's SQL normalization and code generation engine (the heart and lungs of our application), the LookML language itself, Looker's in-browser IDE for composing and versioning LookML, and the data pipeline within the Looker application.
 	- The ideal candidate will take an active role in contributing to our long-term technical roadmap and have a deep background in programming language fundamentals (e.g. compiler design) or databases (e.g. building SQL optimizers) or building IDEs, in addition to tried and true experience with software engineering best practices.
 + skill set:
 	- Machine learning.
 You should be able to understand and apply major machine learning methods, such as logistic regression, SVM, Decision Trees, Principal Component Analysis and K-means.
-Completion of Andrew Ng’s Machine Learning course on Coursera is sufficient to meet this criterion.
+Completion of Andrew Ng's Machine Learning course on Coursera is sufficient to meet this criterion.
 	- Deep learning.
 You should be able to understand and apply major deep learning methods, including neural network training, regularization, optimization methods (gradient descent, Adam), and be familiar with major neural network architecture types such as Convolutional Networks, RNN/LSTM.
 Completion of the deeplearning.ai specialization is sufficient to meet this criterion.
 	- Implementation.
 You should have prior experience taking a dataset, cleaning it if necessary, and applying a learning algorithm to it to get a result.
 You should be able to implement a learning algorithm “from scratch” using a framework such as NumPy, Tensorflow, Pytorch, Caffe, etc.
 	- General coding.
 You should be able to code non-trivial functions in object-oriented programming, such as popular sorting or search algorithms.